projectbarbel/barbelhisto-core/README.md

 ```java
 Optional<Employee> effectiveIn10DaysOptional = core.retrieveOne(BarbelQueries.effectiveAt(employee.personnelNumber, LocalDate.now().plusDays(10)));
 ```
-That query retrieves the `Employee` version effective in to days.
+That query retrieves the `Employee` version effective in ten days.
 It will return one, cause you've stored the `Employee` version to be effective from now to infinite (`LocalDate.MAX`).
 If you retrieve the `Employee` effective yesterday you'll receive an empty `Optional` instead.
 ```java
 Optional<Employee> effectiveYesterdayOptional = core.retrieveOne(BarbelQueries.effectiveAt(employee.personnelNumber, LocalDate.now().minusDays(1)));
 assertFalse(effectiveYesterdayOptional.isPresent());